 For various reasons, it’s been a while since I’ve published anything here.
 I’d like to get back into it, but I also want to see if I can get more out of it – for myself and for anyone who finds it.

-On the one hand, I’m wary of trying to be too focused: one of the things that makes a blog a blog, if it’s just you writing, is that’s its unplanned.
+On the one hand, I’m wary of trying to be too focused.
+After all, one of the things that makes a blog a blog, if it’s just you writing, is that’s its unplanned.
 On the other, the blank screen is as intimidating as the blank page.
 It helps to have a sense of what you’re trying to do.

-On reflection, there are a couple of themes I keep coming back to.
+On reflection, there are a few themes I keep coming back to.

 But they are personal, too, if only because I’ve chosen to write about these poems.
 I increasingly think sharing your enthusiasm for individual poems is central to what this thing called poetry is, and probably the best way to keep the love of it alive (if you believe E. M. Forster, the only way).
 I enjoy them, too.

-You can find these ‘re-readings’ under the category of the same name in the side bar.
-I’m not sold on the name, it will probably change.
-I’ll try and add one every few weeks or so.
+I’ll try and add a new one every few weeks or so.
 They will be significantly shorter than they were during lockdown.
 I might (controversially) include some songs, too.

-As for the second theme – I’ll get to that in the the next blog.
+As for the other themes – I’ll get to those later.